joinpursuit/capstone/app-planning/README.md

 - Wireframes
 - ERDs (Entity Relationship Diagrams)

-**Note:** If you learn new concepts better visually, here are two videos to introduce these topics.
+**Note:** Since there are a few new concepts that are quite visual, here are some (optional) videos to introduce these topics.

 **Second note:** Both of these videos are associated with specific tools.
 You do not need to use these tools, or sign up for these tools in order to watch the videos.